Walking Meditation: How to Meditate While Walking

 3. Focusing on your awareness.

-I suggest that you try both kinds of meditations, starting with the first one, where you focus on your body and environment.
+I suggest you try both meditations, starting with the first one, where you focus on your body and environment.

-The second meditation, of focusing on your awareness, requires more focus and alertness.
+The second meditation, focusing on your awareness, requires more focus and alertness.

 Next, we will be explaining how to practice these meditations.